Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Technical Definitions and Proofs

 Recall that $\omega^{\pi}(\bullet)=(1-\gamma) \sum_{t\ge 0} \gamma^t \frac{p_t^{\pi}(s)}{p_{D}(s)}$ and $\rho \left(M,A,S\right) = \frac{p_{m}(M_j|\pi(S_j),S_j)}{p_M(M_j|A_j,S_j)}$, we can further write $I_1$ as

-where $(S,A,M,R,S')$ denotes an arbitrary data transaction from the mixed distribution.
-Thus, Next, combining the fact that the expectation of a score function equals to zero together with the Markov property, we obtain that
+where $(S,A,M,R,S')$ denotes an arbitrary data transaction from the mixture distribution.
+Next, combining the fact that the expectation of a score function equals to zero together with the Markov property, we obtain that